Personal Injury Lawyer Marketing

 Link building describes the act of executing tactics that will result in backlinks to your website.

 A backlink is a hyperlink on a webpage that links to a page on your website.
+Here is a real life example of me giving a backlink to one of my clients, a company who provides pre-settlement personal injury lawsuit loans.
 This image likely makes it more clear than I just did:

 Without gaining backlinks it is highly unlikely that your personal injury website will rank highly for your target keywords.